 Communication between other departments and the SEO department is easier, which can improve collaboration and provide a holistic SEO strategy.
 Monitoring and actions are carried out daily, and urgent issues can be reacted to and fixed quickly.

-Finally, having an in-house specialist allows for a tailored strategy that can pivot at any time. providing you with a customized approach that is not limited by a retainer.
+Finally, having an in-house specialist allows for a tailored strategy that can pivot at any time. providing you with a customised approach that is not limited by a retainer.

 Disadvantages of having an in-house SEO specialist include additional costs.
 Hiring a new employee costs more than just the basic salary.
 On top of this, there will be